octobercms/docs/backend-forms.md

         type: dropdown
         options: listStatuses

-Supplying the dropdown options tn the model class:
+Supplying the dropdown options to the model class:

     public function listStatuses($keyValue = null, $fieldName = null)
     {
         return ['published' => 'Published', ...];
     }

+By default the dropdown has a searching feature, allowing quick selection of a value.
+This can be disabled by setting the `showSearch` option to `false`.

+    status:
+        label: Blog Post Status
+        type: dropdown
+        showSearch: false

 <a name="field-radio"></a>
 ### Radio List